hchiam/learning-js/README.md

 ## comma symbols

-‚ is a comma symbol that isn't ',' - reference: https://en.wiktionary.org/wiki/%E2%80%9A "SINGLE LOW-9 QUOTATION MARK" - this could be useful for avoiding splitting an option that has commas in its name when splitting a string of text by commas
+‚ is a symbol that looks like a comma but actually isn't a ',' - reference: https://en.wiktionary.org/wiki/%E2%80%9A "SINGLE LOW-9 QUOTATION MARK" - this could be useful for avoiding splitting an option that has commas in its name when splitting a string of text by commas

 you can try comparing Ctrl+F with these: